General Motors (NYSE:GM) Coverage Initiated by Analysts at Tudor Pickering

-Equities research analysts at Tudor Pickering assumed coverage on shares of General Motors (NYSE:GM) (TSE:GMM.U) in a research note issued to investors on Tuesday, Analyst Ratings Network reports.
-The firm set a “buy” rating and a $76.00 price target on the auto manufacturer’s stock.
-Tudor Pickering’s price target indicates a potential upside of 36.86% from the company’s current price.
+Tudor Pickering started coverage on shares of General Motors (NYSE:GM) (TSE:GMM.U) in a report released on Monday morning, Benzinga reports.
+The brokerage issued a buy rating and a $76.00 price objective on the auto manufacturer’s stock.

-GM has been the subject of a number of other reports.
-Barclays raised their price objective on shares of General Motors from $64.00 to $66.00 and gave the stock an “overweight” rating in a research note on Thursday, May 6th.
-Argus lifted their target price on shares of General Motors from $62.00 to $66.00 and gave the stock a “buy” rating in a research note on Tuesday.
+Several other brokerages have also recently commented on GM.
+Zacks Investment Research cut shares of General Motors from a hold rating to a strong sell rating and set a $51.00 price target on the stock. in a research report on Tuesday, April 13th.
+Argus raised their target price on shares of General Motors from $62.00 to $66.00 and gave the stock a buy rating in a report on Tuesday, May 18th.
 They noted that the move was a valuation call.
-Wells Fargo & Company started coverage on shares of General Motors in a research note on Monday, April 5th.
-They issued an “overweight” rating and a $67.00 target price for the company.
-Morgan Stanley set a $80.00 target price on shares of General Motors and gave the stock an “underweight” rating in a research note on Friday, January 29th.
+Evercore ISI upped their price target on General Motors from $62.00 to $65.00 and gave the company an outperform rating in a report on Wednesday, April 14th.
 They noted that the move was a valuation call.
-Finally, Royal Bank of Canada lifted their target price on shares of General Motors from $67.00 to $72.00 and gave the stock an “outperform” rating in a research note on Thursday, May 6th.
-Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and eighteen have issued a buy rating to the stock.
-General Motors currently has a consensus rating of “Buy” and a consensus target price of $61.81.
+Royal Bank of Canada lifted their target price on General Motors from $67.00 to $72.00 and gave the stock an outperform rating in a report on Thursday, May 6th.
+Finally, Morgan Stanley set a $80.00 target price on General Motors and gave the company an underweight rating in a report on Friday, January 29th.
+They noted that the move was a valuation call.
+Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and eighteen have issued a buy rating to the stock.
+General Motors currently has a consensus rating of Buy and an average target price of $61.81.

-In related news, CEO Mary T. Barra sold 1,303,027 shares of General Motors stock in a transaction on Monday, March 22nd.
-The shares were sold at an average price of $57.97, for a total transaction of $75,536,475.19.
-Following the transaction, the chief executive officer now owns 1,922,883 shares in the company, valued at approximately $111,469,527.51.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Julian G. Blissett sold 30,976 shares of General Motors stock in a transaction on Friday, March 12th.
-The shares were sold at an average price of $55.83, for a total transaction of $1,729,390.08.
-Following the transaction, the executive vice president now owns 65,369 shares in the company, valued at approximately $3,649,551.27.
+In related news, EVP Julian G. Blissett sold 15,533 shares of the business’s stock in a transaction that occurred on Thursday, March 18th.
+The stock was sold at an average price of $62.03, for a total value of $963,511.99.
+Following the completion of the sale, the executive vice president now directly owns 49,926 shares in the company, valued at approximately $3,096,909.78.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, President Mark L. Reuss sold 145,178 shares of the company’s stock in a transaction that occurred on Monday, March 22nd.
+The stock was sold at an average price of $58.39, for a total value of $8,476,943.42.
+Following the sale, the president now directly owns 248,004 shares of the company’s stock, valued at approximately $14,480,953.56.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 1,571,239 shares of company stock worth $91,396,320.
-0.65% of the stock is owned by company insiders.
+Insiders sold 1,571,239 shares of company stock worth $91,396,320 in the last 90 days.
+0.65% of the stock is currently owned by corporate insiders.

-Several large investors have recently bought and sold shares of the stock.
-Paces Ferry Wealth Advisors LLC acquired a new position in shares of General Motors during the 1st quarter valued at $241,000.
-TRU Independence Asset Management 2 LLC purchased a new stake in General Motors during the 1st quarter worth $533,000.
-Gladstone Institutional Advisory LLC purchased a new stake in General Motors during the 1st quarter worth $1,244,000.
-Baker Tilly Wealth Management LLC purchased a new stake in General Motors during the 1st quarter worth $215,000.
-Finally, Virtu Financial LLC purchased a new stake in General Motors during the 1st quarter worth $2,124,000.
-Institutional investors and hedge funds own 77.70% of the company’s stock.
+Several institutional investors have recently modified their holdings of the company.
+Valley Forge Investment Consultants Inc. ADV raised its holdings in General Motors by 388.9% in the 1st quarter.
+Valley Forge Investment Consultants Inc. ADV now owns 440 shares of the auto manufacturer’s stock worth $25,000 after acquiring an additional 350 shares during the period.
+TCI Wealth Advisors Inc. lifted its position in shares of General Motors by 2,305.3% during the 1st quarter.
+TCI Wealth Advisors Inc. now owns 457 shares of the auto manufacturer’s stock worth $26,000 after purchasing an additional 438 shares during the last quarter.
+Danda Trouve Investment Management Inc. boosted its stake in General Motors by 1,200.0% during the 4th quarter.
+Danda Trouve Investment Management Inc. now owns 650 shares of the auto manufacturer’s stock valued at $27,000 after purchasing an additional 600 shares during the period.
+DB Wealth Management Group LLC acquired a new stake in General Motors in the 4th quarter valued at approximately $27,000.
+Finally, Godsey & Gibb Associates bought a new position in General Motors in the 1st quarter worth approximately $29,000.
+Institutional investors and hedge funds own 78.50% of the company’s stock.

 About General Motors